Stream (film): Plot

-At a small hotel, the owner, Linda Spring, is abducted by a masked figure.
-Elsewhere, the Keenan family, consisting of father Roy; mother Elaine; younger son Kevin; and older daughter Taylor; is in disarray after Taylor is caught stealing alcohol.
-Roy and Elaine decide to go away for the weekend as a family, driving to the hotel seen earlier.
-The apparent owner, Mr. Lockwood, lets them know that the hotel does not have any internet connection; the family sees cameras being placed in various locations around the hotel.
-Taylor meets two foreign teenagers, Theo and Louis, at a bar but is caught by Elaine.
-In a basement, Linda is murdered by a man wearing a plague doctor costume with a power drill.
+At a small hotel named The Pines Hotel, a masked figure abducts the owner Linda Spring.

+Elsewhere, the Keenan family (father Roy, mother Elaine, younger son Kevin, and older daughter Taylor) is in disarray after the police arrest Taylor for stealing alcohol.
+Roy and Elaine decide to go away for the weekend as a family, driving to The Pines Hotel.
+The apparent owner Mr. Lockwood lets them know that the hotel does not have any internet connection, even though cameras are being placed around the hotel.

+At a bar, Taylor meets Theo and Louis, two French teenagers in town for a First to Eleven concert, but Elaine catches her.

+In the hotel basement, a man wearing a plague doctor costume and computer gloves murders Linda with a power drill.